aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/viewtype/_index.md

 public class ViewType
 ```

-A utility class providing constants.
 Possible values for the view mode in Microsoft Word.
 ## Fields

 | Field | Description |